louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 Methods

-Participants with gout, fulfilling the American College of Rheumatology recommendations for starting urate-lowering therapy and with serum urate ≥0.36 mmol/L (6mg/dL), were randomly allocated (1:1) to either colchicine (0.5 mg daily) or placebo for six months with a further six-month follow-up.
-All participants received allopurinol, with monthly increase in dose to achieve target urate <0.36 mmol/L. The primary outcomes were incremental cost-effectiveness at 6-month and 1-year follow-up from the health system perspective, measured by incremental net monetary benefit (INMB) at a willingness-to-pay threshold equivalent to gross domestic product per capita.
+Participants with gout, fulfilling the American College of Rheumatology recommendations for starting urate-lowering therapy and with serum urate ≥ 0.36 mmol/L (6mg/dL), were randomly allocated (1:1) to either colchicine (0.5 mg daily) or placebo for six months with a further six-month follow-up.
+All participants received allopurinol, with monthly increase in dose to achieve target urate < 0.36 mmol/L. The primary outcomes were incremental cost-effectiveness at 6-month and 1-year follow-up from the health system perspective, measured by incremental net monetary benefit (INMB) at a willingness-to-pay threshold equivalent to gross domestic product per capita.

 Results

-Two hundred participants were randomized to either colchicine (n=100) or placebo (n=100).
+Two hundred participants were randomized to either colchicine (n = 100) or placebo (n = 100).
 Mean costs were higher in the colchicine group over both 6 months and 1 year (adjusted mean difference $1848 [95%CI -321 to 4017] and $2282 [95%CI -173 to 4737], respectively).
 Quality-adjusted life years were slightly higher in the colchicine group over 6 months (adjusted mean difference 0.008 [95%CI -0.020 to 0.035]), but lower over 1 year (-0.015, [95%CI -0.039 to 0.010]).
 Treatment with colchicine was not found to be cost-effective at either 6-months or 12-months (INMB -$1373 (95%CI -4287 to 1542) and -$3191 (95%CI -6274 to -107), probability of cost-effectiveness 17.7% and 1.5%, respectively).
 Similar results were obtained from a societal perspective.

 Conclusion